gatiskevans/exposure-calculator/README.md

 * PHP 7.4 or higher
 * Composer installed
 * Run `composer install` within the same folder where composer.json file is located
+* Run `php -S localhost:8000` to start the server on your local machine
 * Enjoy!